Neoteroi/BlackSheep-Docs/docs/controllers.md

 It is recommended to follow the [MVC tutorial](../mvc-project-template/) before reading this page.

+!!! tip "For Flask users..."
+    If you come from Flask, controllers in BlackSheep would be the equivalent of Flask's Blueprints, as they allow to group request handlers in dedicated modules and classes.

 ## The Controller class
 Controllers implement several methods to simplify returning responses.
 These are the same described at [Responses](../responses/), but they can be overridden